pshreyam/cricbot/README.md

 Crichelper is a simple discord bot to help users with cricket fixtures and scores.

+Note: The bot has stopped working due to the breaking changes in the API used for getting data.

 ## Requirements and dependencies

 Requirements are listed in [requirements.txt](./requirements.txt).